luczod/Data-Structures-typescript/src/Trees/readme..md

 - **this.compareFn(key, node.key) === Compare.LESS_THAN**
   If the node's key is less than the current node's key (in this case it is the root), we must check the left child of the node.

+- **inOrderTraverse**
+  From smallest to largest

+- **preOrderTraverse**
+  visits the root node first, then the left node, and then end, the node on the right (page 251)

+- **Min and Max**
+  For the minimum value, we will always traverse the left side of the tree; for the maximum value, we will always navigate to the right side of it. (page 255)